 This is perhaps the most common reason why your children’s teeth have not erupted yet.
 When the milk tooth that was taken out is smaller than the one that is emerging, there will be a problem.
 It happens regularly because the permanent tooth at the front is usually bigger than the primary one and, therefore, lacks the space to develop properly and on time.
 Typically, there should be spaces between the primary teeth.

 It creates enough space for the permanent teeth that follow.
 This does not occur, and the result is lateness.
 In such an instance, you may have to remove the neighboring teeth or have your pediatric dentistry expert create braces for your child.
-Such steps are meant to create space in the little mouths for the permanent tooth.
+Such steps create space in the little mouths for the permanent tooth.

 2) The Permanent Going In The Wrong Direction